 So far, HIV has proved almost impossible to eradicate from the human body because the virus integrates into long-lived immune system cells and remains dormant in those cells for many years.
 In most viral infections the immune system recognises infected cells and kills those cells.
-In a few viral infections, such as herpes simplex (the cause of genital herpes), hepatitis B and HIV, a virus infects cells that are difficult for the immune system to reach or integrates itself into the genetic material of a cell so that it cannot be removed.
+In a few viral infections, such as herpes simplex (the cause of genital herpes) and HIV, a virus hides itself from the immune system or infects cells that are difficult for the immune system to reach.

 The HIV reservoir

 HIV mainly infects CD4+ T-lymphocytes, dendritic cells and macrophages.
 These are immune system cells responsible for recognising pathogens and clearing them.
 HIV integrates into the DNA of these cells.
 Most infected cells are short-lived, and if antiretroviral therapy (ART) stops HIV replication they soon die.

 Some immune system cells, however, become dormant until they are activated to respond to a pathogen they have already seen and are sensitised to.
 These are central memory CD4 cells.
 They are especially long-lasting and may survive into advanced old age.

 When a central memory CD4 cell is activated, new copies of HIV are produced, which in turn activate other cells.
 This is what happens in most cases if people stop taking their ART.
 When treatment is stopped, HIV rapidly rebounds to pre-treatment levels.

 These cells are described as latently infected and form what is known as the HIV reservoir.
 Reservoir cells are concentrated in the lymph nodes, the gut and the spleen but may also be found in the brain, the kidneys and in other tissues.